cosmos/cosmos-sdk/docs/spec/ibc/channels-and-packets.md

 Every transaction on the same chain already has a well-defined causality relation (order in history).
 IBC provides an ordering guarantee across two chains which can be used to reason about the combined state of both chains as a whole.

-For example, an application may wish to allow a single fungible asset to be transferred between and held on multiple blockchains while preserving conservation of supply.
+For example, an application may wish to allow a single tokenized asset to be transferred between and held on multiple blockchains while preserving fungibility and conservation of supply.
 The application can mint asset vouchers on chain _B_ when a particular IBC packet is committed to chain _B_, and require outgoing sends of that packet on chain _A_ to escrow an equal amount of the asset on chain _A_ until the vouchers are later redeemed back to chain _A_ with an IBC packet in the reverse direction.
 This ordering guarantee along with correct application logic can ensure that total supply is preserved across both chains and that any vouchers minted on chain _B_ can later be redeemed back to chain _A_.

-This section provides a high-level specification of the queue interface and a list of the necessary proofs.
+This section provides definitions for packets and channels, a high-level specification of the queue interface, and a list of the necessary proofs.
 To implement wire-compatible IBC, chain _A_ and chain _B_ must also use a common encoding format.
 An example binary encoding format can be found in Appendix C.

-### 3.1 Definitions

-We introduce the abstraction of an IBC _connection_: a set of the required components to facilitate bidirectional communication between two blockchains _A_ and _B_.

-An IBC connection consists of four distinct queues, two on each chain:

-_Outgoing<sub>A</sub>_: Outgoing IBC packets from chain _A_ to chain _B_, stored on chain _A_

-_Incoming<sub>A</sub>_: Execution logs for incoming IBC packets from chain _B_, stored on chain _A_

-_Outgoing<sub>B</sub>_: Outgoing IBC packets from chain _B_ to chain _A_, stored on chain _B_

-_Incoming<sub>B</sub>_: Execution logs for incoming IBC packets from chain _A_, stored on chain _B_

-### 3.2 Requirements
+### 3.2 Definitions

+#### 3.1.1 Packet

+We define an IBC *packet* as the five-tuple *(type, sequence, source, destination, data|receipt)*, where:

+**type** is one of *data* or *receipt*

+**sequence** is an unsigned integer

+**source** is a string uniquely identifying the chain from which this packet was sent

+**destination** is a string uniquely identifying the chain which should receive this packet

+**data|receipt**, if *type* is *data*, is an opaque application payload, or if *type* is *receipt* is a code of either *success* or *failure*

+#### 3.1.2 Queue

+To implement strict message ordering, we introduce an ordered *queue*.
 A queue can be conceptualized as a slice of an infinite array.
 Two numerical indices - _q<sub>head</sub>_ and _q<sub>tail</sub>_ - bound the slice, such that for every _index_ where _head <= index < tail_, there is a queue element _q[q<sub>index</sub>]_.
 Elements can be appended to the tail (end) and removed from the head (beginning).
 We introduce one further method, _advance_, to facilitate efficient queue cleanup.

-Each IBC-supporting blockchain must implement a reliable ordered packet queue with the following interface specification:
+Each IBC-supporting blockchain must provide a queue abstraction with the following functionality:

 **init**
 > set _q<sub>head</sub>_ = _0_